The 3 Best Stretches for Sailing

 - If possible, take frequent breaks and change positions during long periods of sailing.
 This will help prevent the muscles from becoming tight and causing pain.

-Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
+Sailing stretches are one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for sailing; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.

 Below are 3 of the best stretches for sailing; obviously there are a lot more, but these are a great place to start.
 Please make special note of the instructions with each stretch, and if you currently have any chronic or recurring muscle or joint pain please take extra care when performing the stretches below, or consult with your physician or physical therapist before performing any of the following stretches.